July 25 - 29, 2022

-Pennsylvania House of Representatives unanimously supported House Resolution 981, which declares the last full week of July as "Construction Opioid Awareness Week."
+Pennsylvania Senate supports Senate Resolution 316, which declares the last full week of July as "Construction Opioid Awareness Week."
 Construction associations and labor organizations across the state united to launch this initiative.

 What is Construction Opioid Awareness Week?